Optimization Algorithms as Robust Feedback Controllers: Online Feedback-Based Optimization

 The feedback law \eqref{eq:lop_up_survey} approximates a projected gradient descent, by computing a descent direction $w$ that is feasible with respect to $\calU$ (see \cref{eq:lop_in_cstr}) and approximately feasible (up to first order) with respect to $\calX$ (see \cref{eq:lop_out_cstr}.
 In particular, it can be rigorously shown that \eqref{eq:lop_up_survey} approximates \eqref{eq:proj_grad_flow_comp} as $\alpha \rightarrow 0^+$ \citep{hauswirthOptimizationAlgorithmsFeedback2020b}.

-Any equilibrium point of \eqref{eq:lop_up_survey} is feasible and a \ac{kkt} point of \eqref{eq:basic_prob}.
-Global convergence of \eqref{eq:lop_up_survey} to \ac{kkt} points of \eqref{eq:basic_prob} is guaranteed under weak technical assumptions and without convexity, and for a small enough step size $\alpha$ \citep{haberleNonconvexFeedbackOptimization2020}.
+Any equilibrium point of \eqref{eq:lop_up_survey} is feasible and a KKT point of \eqref{eq:basic_prob}.
+Global convergence of \eqref{eq:lop_up_survey} to KKT points of \eqref{eq:basic_prob} is guaranteed under weak technical assumptions and without convexity, and for a small enough step size $\alpha$ \citep{haberleNonconvexFeedbackOptimization2021}.

 Note that, computing $\Sigma_\alpha(u,y)$ requires the solution of a quadratic program.
 However, in comparison to \ac{rti} schemes discussed in \cref{sec:rti}, the computational effort does not scale with a prediction horizon and no explicit model of the plant dynamics is required.
-Instead, it is enough to estimate $\nabla_u h(u,d)$.
+Instead, it is enough to estimate $\nabla h(u)$.
 On the other hand, in general, \eqref{eq:lop_up_survey} does not lend itself to a natural distributed implementation.
-Although, depending on the problem structure, one can solve \eqref{eq:sigma_hat} distributedly at every iteration.
+Although, depending on the problem structure (e.g., a diagonally dominant $\nabla h(u)$ or a sparsity-inducing metric $Q(u)$), one can solve \eqref{eq:sigma_hat} distributedly at every iteration.